-- Students must arrive prior to the scheduled testing time or they will not be allowed to test. - Students shall remain outside the testing room until admitted by the proctor. - Students shall have their TTUHSC EP student ID on them at all times during the exam. - All personal property including keys, backpacks, cell phones, books, papers and nonapproved electronic devices, including smart devices, must be turned off and stored at the periphery of the testing room. - Only approved computer hardware may be utilized for face-to-face testing sessions.
-Students should ensure that the device is set-up with the appropriate software and lockdown browsers prior to the start of the exam. - Approved devices should be fully charged and appropriate cables should be brought with you. - Ear plugs and scratch paper will be provided, at the student's request, by the exam proctor.
+- Students must arrive prior to the scheduled testing time or they will not be allowed to test. - Students shall remain outside the testing room until admitted by the proctor. - Students shall have their TTUHSC EP student ID on them at all times during the exam. - All personal property including keys, backpacks, cell phones, books, papers and non-approved electronic devices, including all types of smart devices and watches, must be turned off and stored at the periphery of the testing room. - Only approved computer hardware may be utilized for face-to-face testing sessions.
+Students should ensure that the device is set-up with the appropriate software and lockdown browsers prior to the start of the exam - Approved devices should be fully charged and appropriate cables should be brought with you. - Ear plugs and scratch paper will be provided, at the student's request, by the exam proctor.